smsdigital/styleguide-tokens/README.md

 # Styleguide Variables

-This is an official repository by the CoE-WebDev.
+This is an official repository by the EO Software Development.

 Add this package to your project and use all the provided values for your UI.